MartinFortuna/pilates-store-p5/README.md

  ###  Bag page

- - The user can update or remove an item from the back, keep shopping or checkout.
+ - The user can update or remove an item from the back, keep shopping, or checkout.

 - ![Homepage](docs/screenshots/design/shopping-bag.png)

  ###  Checkout page

- - The user can see an order summary, checkout form and the secure payment with stripe.
+ - The user can see an order summary, checkout form, and secure payment with Stripe.

 - ![Homepage](docs/screenshots/design/checkout-page.png)